open-formulieren/open-forms/docs/developers/backend/core/variables.rst

 #.
 Going to the next step (persisting a step to the database):

    * ``PUT /submissions/<submission_uuid>/steps/<submission_step_uuid>``:
-     When the ``SubmissionStepSerializer`` is saved during this request, any ``SubmissionValueVariables`` related to it is persisted to the database.
+     When the ``SubmissionStepSerializer`` is saved during this request, any ``SubmissionValueVariable`` related to it is persisted to the database.
-     After the serializer is saved, and ``SubmissionValueVariables`` unrelated to a particular step is persisted if its data was changed in this submission step.
+     After the serializer is saved, any ``SubmissionValueVariable`` unrelated to a particular step is persisted if its data was changed in this submission step.

 Rendering